Fragmon/klipper_max_flow_test/README.md

 The plugin uses the TMC driver's built-in **StallGuard** load-sensing feature to detect when the extruder motor is approaching slip.
 It runs an automatic three-phase bracket-bisection test:

 1. **Coarse sweep** — increase flow in big steps until StallGuard detects load approaching the limit
-2. **Bisection** — narrow the bracket by halving until the safe value is known to ±1 mm³/s
+2. **Bisection** — narrow the bracket by halving until the safe value is known to ±1 mm³/s, with automatic re-test of borderline measurements
 3. **Verification** — confirm the safe value with extra repetitions and report a stability metric

 Output is a CSV with raw data and an interactive HTML report.